multimodal19/capcontrol/openpose/README.md

 Either just run the application directly from Visual Studio or from the build directory.

+For the Publisher & Subscriber, host address and port can be changed via command line arguments, default is: `camera_pose.exe localhost 4000 4001`.

 The following interaction is possible:
 | Key              | Action                       |
 |------------------|------------------------------|